8759s/8759s.github.io/content/authors/admin/_index.md

 ## He (Shawn) Shuang

+I'm a security researcher at Palo Alto Networks in the Bay Area, specializing in web security.
+My work focuses on detecting threats like phishing, malicious JavaScript, and browser plugins and greyware.

-I am a PhD candidate in Computer Engineering at the University of Toronto.
-My research interest is on improving security and privacy in the web, system and applications through use of machine learning and large language models.
-Currently seeking full-time opportunities in Summer/Fall 2025.
+I hold a Ph.D. in Computer Engineering from the University of Toronto, where my research explored leveraging machine learning to enhance security and privacy across the web, systems, and applications.
+I also completed my Master's and Bachelor's degrees at the same university.